Gexkill/sweng2/CI/src/index.md

 Each group of the project has different methods assigned of a specific version of glashfish.
 We have to analyse these methods by checking that they are in agreement with every point of a given checklist.
 We also have to find other problems, then we have to report the problems found in this document.

 ##1.2.
 Scope
 Glashfish is the official implementation of JEE.
-It is an open source project that uses svn as version system, in fact we used it to retrieve a specific version of glashfish: 64219 (of 16 Oct 2015 05:11).
+It is an open source project that uses svn as version system, in fact we used it to retrieve a specific version of glashfish 4.1.1 (of 16 Oct 2015 05:11).
 This version is the version required by the assignment since we have been assigned some of its methods to check.
 Glashfish is a maven project, in fact we imported the pom file into intellij IDEA and we used it, sonar and regex to verify some checks of the checklist.